 Vercel is a strong choice for frontend projects, frameworks, and developer workflows.
 After a deployment, Vercel gives you a URL that can be used for previewing and sharing.

-It is excellent for real projects, but not always the simplest choice for one small HTML page.
+It is excellent for real projects, but not always the simplest choice for one small file.

 Cloudflare Pages is built for static sites and frontend projects.
 You can connect a Git provider, upload prebuilt assets, or deploy with command-line tools.

 It is a good long-term hosting option.
-For a quick one-page preview, the setup may feel heavier than an online HTML to URL tool.
+For a quick URL, the setup may feel heavier than an online convert HTML to URL tool.

 HTMLtoURL is best when speed matters.
-You paste your HTML, preview it, generate a public URL, and share the link.
+You paste your source, check it, convert it to a URL, and share the result.

 You do not need Git, command-line tools, deployment settings, or a project folder.